oliveirampo/dog_breed_classification/README.md

 Python 3.8.8

+The list of packages and recommended versions to run the notebook are listed in the file `requirements.txt`.
+Note that this notebook can also easily run in the Colab evironment, but you need to authorize its access to your Drive.

-The list of packages and recommended versions are listed in the file `requirements.txt`
+The list of packages and recommended versions for the flask app are listed in the file `flask_app/requirements.txt`

 ### Installation

-Install the packages listed in `requirements.txt` preferably in a virtual environment.
+Install the packages listed in `flas_app/requirements.txt` preferably in a virtual environment.

 ```python
 pip install -r requirements.txt